SubhashBose/MSO-365-E5-AR/README.md

     - Name: **`CONFIG_KEY`** value is App secret
     - Name: **`REFRESH_TOKEN`** value is Refresh token
 10. Goto the project setting again and choose Actions menu and scroll down until you see **Workflow permissions click Read and write permission option**
-11. Go to your personal settings page on GitHub, select Developer settings > Personal access tokens > Generate new token.
+11. Go to your personal settings page on GitHub, select Developer settings > Personal access tokens > Generate new token. (may not be needed)
     - Set the name to **`GITHUB_TOKEN`**.
     - Check the options **`repo`**, **`admin:repo_hook`**, and **`workflow`**.
     - Generate the token.